VasanthBalajiM-3/Operating-Systems---pj/README.md

   2. Execution of out of shell commands through APIs (fork, execvp, pipe etc)
   3. Inclusion of redirection "<, >" using proper APIs
   4. Reading of the user input using fgets, parsing them using strkok to split the respective strings using a delimeter "space, | " to execute respective source codes.
+Additional feature:

+This repository should provide a well cemented code of a shell program that could exhibit a shell program exhibiting the nature of an actual shell with few commands included.
+This repo can be a starting point for someone to start with shell building.